Danilo-Acosta5389/db-exercise/README.md

 <li>edit course info
 <li>remove course
 </ul>
-NOTE: The output is written in swedish but the code is in english :satisfied:
+NOTE: The output is in swedish but the code is in english :satisfied: